mesosphere/marathon-lb/Longhelp.md

                         every --reload-interval seconds.
 Set to 0 to disable or -1 for infinite retries. (default: 10) --reload-interval RELOAD_INTERVAL
-                        Wait this number of seconds betwee nreload retries.
+                        Wait this number of seconds between reload retries.
                         (default: 10)
   --strict-mode         If set, backends are only advertised if
                         HAPROXY_{n}_ENABLED=true.
 Strict mode will be enabled